Hulu sale at risk even as new bids are due

 Other sources with knowledge of the talks said an unusually wide gap has developed in recent weeks between the price bidders are offering and what the Hulu owners are willing to accept.
 Hulu's owners are becoming more steadfast about the price and feel enough strategic alternatives are available to reject low-ball offers, sources said.

-Bids have ranged from as low as $500 million to as much as $2 billion.
+Bids have ranged from as low as $500 million (316 million pound) to as much as $2 billion.
 The most serious suitors include Google Inc, Amazon.com Inc, DirecTV Group Inc and DISH Network Corp.

 Yahoo Inc had been viewed as one of the most enthusiastic likely bidders, but that was before its leadership imploded last week with the firing of CEO Carol Bartz.
 The company is likely to be too preoccupied with its own issues to digest a multibillion dollar deal.
 Moreover, Hulu's owners would be reluctant to sell to a company undergoing an internal upheaval.